-Deregulation of the credit card market, in which state laws limiting interest rates and fees were nullified by two US Supreme Court decisions in 1978 and 1996, drastically changed the way issuers price credit cards and market them to consumers of all ages.
+Deregulation of the credit card market drastically changed the way credit cards are priced and marketed to consumers of all ages.
 The result is that penalty interest rates, high and accumulating fees, and interest on fees often push consumers over the financial edge.
-In fact, consumers in debt trouble sometimes owe as much or more in fees and penalty interest charges as they do in principal.
-For the growing numbers of seniors who are unable to make more than the required minimum monthly payments on their cards, industry practices can lead them into unmanageable credit card debt.
+Consumers in debt trouble sometimes owe as much or more in fees and penalty interest charges as they do in principal.
+Among households with a credit card, 28 percent make only the minimum payment at least occasionally, according to a 2017 Federal Reserve survey.

-- Issuers are prohibited from increasing interest rates for one year after an account is opened, and introductory rates must last at least six months.
-If they do increase consumer’s interest rate, they must also periodically review the account to determine whether a decrease in the rate is warranted.
+- Introductory rates must last at least six months.
+If interest rates are increased, they must be periodically reviewed to determine whether a decrease in the rate is warranted.

 - Issuers may charge over-limit fees only when the cardholder authorizes over-limit transactions.